taosdata/taos-connector-python/README.md

 ## License

-We use MIT license for Python connector.
+We use MIT license for Python connector